oDominicDTo/PUP-R.M.R.S/README.md

 # I.	Introduction

-The implementation of the Room Reservation Application (RRA) at PUP Biñan Campus is a technology-driven solution created to effectively oversee and monitor the utilization of rooms and spaces on campus.
+The implementation of the PUP Room Reservation Application (RRA) at PUP Biñan Campus is a technology-driven solution created to effectively oversee and monitor the utilization of rooms and spaces on campus.
 This application operates as a centralized platform for reserving, monitoring, and optimizing the allocation of different types of rooms, including classrooms, laboratories, and special rooms.

 While the main objective is to enhance the scheduling and usage of rooms, while preventing conflicts.
 The application also offers a user-friendly interface that enables instructors and lobby attendants (guards) to easily check the availability of rooms, generate reports, and track real-time occupancy.

 # Target Audience

-The Room Reservation Application (RRA) efficiently manages and optimizes the allocation of classrooms, catering to the needs of both lobby attendants and professors, ensuring seamless scheduling and reservation processes.
+The PUP Room Reservation Application (RRA) efficiently manages and optimizes the allocation of classrooms, catering to the needs of both lobby attendants and professors, ensuring seamless scheduling and reservation processes.

 # Key Features and Benefits